Serge Nubret: Author

 In 2006, the 68-year-old Nubret penned an autobiography Je suis...Moi &Dieu (I am...Me and God) in collaboration with Louis-Xavier Babin-Lachaud.
 The book which only exists in French tells his life story and his Christian beliefs.

 Personal life

 Nubret was father to three daughters (Pascale, Karine, and Grace) and a son (Stanley) from two marriages and one relationship.
 His second marriage was with Jacqueline Nubret, a female bodybuilder with various competition titles.

-In March 2009, Nubret fell into a coma, eventually dying on 19 April 2011 of natural causes.
+In March 2009, Nubret fell into a coma.
+Rumors of him having been poisoned started to spread and his family published a statement refuting those allegations: "On March 19, 2009, our father was discovered home, in a coma by firemen.
+He was immediately transferred to the Lariboisiere hospital.
+Since that, Serge Nubret is under the supervision of the hospital’s medical staff.
+For now, the diagnosis is a hypoglycemic coma probably due to a malfunction of the pancreas.
+The explorations continues while Serge Nubret is in rehabilitation.
+We will keep you informed of any change in its health state"Such rumors were never substantiated but online forums and magazines continued to speculate regarding the cause of his coma and subsequent death.
+Nubret remained in a coma for the next two years, dying in April 2011.

-List of bodybuilding awards
+List of bodybuilding titles

+A list of notable titles won by Serge throughout his career include: